pybender/cloudml/doc/_build/html/_sources/glossary.txt

 Glossary
 ========

-As an interdisciplinary field, machine learning takes terminology from statistics, computer science and the various fields in which it is commonly employed.
-Sometimes this results in multiple terms being used to refer to the same concept, or very similar concepts.
+Being an interdisciplinary field, machine learning borrows terminology from statistics, computer science and various fields in which it is commonly employed.
+Occasionally, this results in multiple terms being referred to as the same concept, or similar concepts.

-The following is a list of terms used in the CloudML and documentation:
+The following is a list of terms used which pertain to CloudML and in the documentation:

 .. glossary::

     The model
-        classifier + list of features
+        Classifier + list of features

     Train model
-        building the classifier: fitting the data, imported by import handler.
+        Building the classifier: fitting the data, imported by import handler.

     Test model
-        evaluating the classifier
+        Evaluating the classifier

     Predict
-        predicting the target variable on user data.
+        Predicting the target variable on user data.

     Feature (field, variable, attribute)
         A feature is a property of an instance that may be used to determine its classification.